 Low-key and unpretentious, the property allows you to feel yourself and leave the rest of the world behind.
 The entrance is via an enclosed garden, with its curved brick walk, water fountains, and a canopy of trees.

 Once inside, the home's exposed hand-hewn pegged timbers, wide plank flooring, and massive center chimney fireplace exude warmth, strength, and rustic comfort.
 Unlike many antique colonial houses, Timber Post provides guests with ample areas for spreading out, relaxing, or socializing in the spacious great room, dining room, den, screened-in porch, or farmers porch.

 Upstairs are four bright guestrooms each with it's own character.
 The largest room features a fireplace surrounded by built-in cabinetry.
 This room also adjoins the smallest room making it perfect for groups or families who wish to stay together yet have separate quarters.

-Amenities include healthy full breakfasts with farm fresh eggs and locally grown products, clean and modern bathrooms, ample parking, flexible check-in/out times, free wifi access, and wireless printing of boarding passes.
+Amenities include healthy full breakfasts with farm fresh eggs and locally grown products, clean and modern bathrooms, ample parking, flexible check-in/out times and free Fios access,.

 About the owner

 Vivian Girard grew up in Lowell, MA then moved to the Greater Nashua/Lowell area and bought a condo in Kessler Farms in North Nashua and moved into a house next to Kessler Farms in 2004.